dmj-bu/ME700-Assignment-2/Assignment2README.md

 v(x) = (1-3t^2 + 2t^3)v_1 + (t - 2t^2 + t^3)\theta_1 + (3t^2 - 2t^3)v_2 + (-t^2 + t^3)\theta_2
 $$

-where $ t $ is a normalized coordinate along the beam length, and $ v_1, v_2 $ are the displacements at the beam ends.
+where $t$ is a normalized coordinate along the beam length, and $v_1, v_2$ are the displacements at the beam ends.

 ---